flkraus/ghosts/README.md

 Check `label_convention.md` for more information.

 ### Coordinate Systems
 We use two types of coordinate systems.
-Sensor coordinate systems for the two radars and a "car coordinate" system which is the same for the lidar and radars ([see exception for v1.0 of dataset](#wrong-coordinate-system-in-v1.0)).
+Sensor coordinate systems for each sensor (two radars, one lidar) and a "car coordinate" system which is the same for all sensors ([see exception for v1.0 of dataset](#issue:-missing-car-coordinate-system-for-lidar-in-v1.0)).

 Each positional entry has an indicator attached which coordinate system it belongs to.
 The car coordinate system is indicated with `_cc` and the sensor coordinate systems with `_sc`.

 All coordinate systems use the standard convention for car coordinate systems: x-axis points to the front, y-axis points to the left, and the z-axis points up.
-A positive azimuth angle within the radar coordinate frames indicates measures left to the y-axis (same as yaw).
+A positive azimuth angle (phi) within the radar coordinate frames indicates measures left to the y-axis (same as yaw).

 All entries are given in meters [m] or radians [rad] for angles.